kragen/derctuo/markdown/sm-scraping.md

 (Apologies for the poorly formatted regexp.
 Probably `(?x:...)` formatting across lines would have been a good idea...)

-Initially I tried it with `-w 1.7` until I was sure I'd fixed *that* problem.
+Initially I tried it with `-w 1.7` until I was sure I’d fixed *that* problem.
 Now, half a gig later, it seems to be doing okay, though some images have been uploaded twice.
-Maybe `--page-requisites` would be a good idea but I don't know how it interacts with `--accept-regex`.
+Maybe `--page-requisites` would be a good idea but I don’t know how it interacts with `--accept-regex`.
 Maybe also `-k --adjust-extension` would also be useful.